 Unfortunately, the answer to this question is yes.
 It’s not uncommon for kids to contract multiple respiratory viruses at once.
 Younger kids — toddlers and infants — who have multiple viral infections at the same time may have more severe illness than if they had only contracted one virus.

 How can I protect my family from the flu, COVID-19 and RSV?

-There is a vaccine for RSV, but it is only for babies and children that have compromised immune systems.
 Since the RSV virus travels and lives on surfaces, washing your hands often and keeping infants away from children and adults who are exhibiting common cold symptoms can be extremely helpful.
 Breastfeeding and avoiding second-hand smoke also show natural benefits to possibly preventing RSV.

 What should I do if my child has symptoms that could be COVID-19, the flu or RSV?

 If your child develops symptoms, we first want to encourage you to offer them supportive care: allowing them adequate time to rest, keeping them well hydrated, and giving age-appropriate over the counter medicines if needed for comfort.

 While symptoms are present, we recommend keeping your child at home and physically separate from those who do not have symptoms.
 This is particularly important for children who go to daycare, school or are exposed to individuals who are not vaccinated against COVID-19 as quarantining will help stop the spread of COVID-19 in our community.